(keep reading to learn what happened)

 He even opened a second location of The Chicken Bone in downtown Boston.

-But, that location closed after only five months in business.
+Unfortunately, that location closed after only five months in business.

 Because of The Chicken Bone’s poor performance, Bill has had to move their family out of their large three-bedroom home into a small condo.